-The tallest bamboo grows in the Central European climate and is in the greatest demand for its decorative blue tall stems.
-In China, at home, it grows to gigantic sizes up to 27 m in height in Korea up to 15 m in height.
+The tallest bamboo grows in the Central European climate and is most in demand for its decorative blue tall stems.
+In its native China, it grows to gigantic sizes up to 27 m in height, in Korea up to 15 m in height.
 In Europe, it reaches an average of 10 meters in height, and the stem volume is up to 20 cm.

-Moso bamboo grows in bamboo forests and is used as wood for construction, carpentry and decorative products, Moso stems for wood begin to be harvested after five years.
+Moso bamboo grows in bamboo forests and is used as timber for construction, carpentry and decorative work, Moso timber stems begin to be harvested after five years.

-Moso bamboo is the most popular bamboo for bamboo wood.
-But also Moso bamboo and one of the most popular as the tallest bamboo in decorative gardening in the Central European climate, has thick green stems with a blue tint, yellowish in age, which looks very beautiful and exotic in the garden.
+The most popular bamboo for bamboo wood.
+But also one of the most popular as the tallest bamboo in ornamental gardening in the Central European climate, it has thick green stems with a blue tint, yellowish when aged, which looks very beautiful and exotic in the garden.

-The leaves are thick, large, juicy green in color.
-A tall Moso bamboo on a large garden plot will create a truly unforgettable exotic bamboo forest.
+The leaves are thick, large, juicy green.
+Tall Moso bamboo in a large garden area will create a truly unforgettable exotic bamboo forest.